Safety & Tolerability

-WAKIX Safety and Tolerability Profile Established in Clinical Studies
+WAKIX Safety and Tolerability Profile Was Established in Clinical Studies in Adult and Pediatric Patients

 • Additional adverse reactions* occurring in ≥2% of WAKIX-treated patients and more frequently than in placebo-treated patients were heart rate increased, hallucinations, irritability, abdominal pain, sleep disturbance, decreased appetite, cataplexy, dry mouth, and rash